NVIDIA/vid2vid/README.md

   ```
   The test results will be saved to a html file here: `./results/label2city_2048/test_latest/index.html`.

-- A more compact model trained with 1 GPU is also provided.
-It has slightly worse performance, and only works on 1024 x 512 resolution.
+- We also provide a smaller model trained with 1 GPU, which produces slightly worse performance at 1024 x 512 resolution.
   - Please download the model by
   ```bash
   python scripts/download_models_g1.py